-Author: Katherine Salazar
+Author: Katherine Salazar and Eric Rogers

 According to a New York Times article, in 2014 the U.S. emitted around 16.2 metric tons of carbon per capita.
 That's about 35,375 pounds of carbon per person.
 Needless to say, we have contributed significantly to global warming.
 And despite being considered an environmentally conscious region, the Bay Area is a major contributor to those emissions.
 A household can help combat colossal carbon footprints in several ways.
 While sustainable/green design and construction have a great impact on the environment, sustainability will only come with changing the way we live and integrating that green lifestyle shift into our culture.

 The field of architecture has a major responsilibilty when it comes to climate change.
 Ned Cramer with Architect Magazine recently noted, "every architect should know, buildings consume some 40 percent of the energy in the U.S. annually, and they emit nearly half of the carbon dioxide (CO2), through greenfield development, cement production, and the burning of fossil fuels such as oil, gas, and coal."
 If these statistics hold true, then how we build, what we build, and what we build with needs to change.